Our Alumni & Community

 Alumni Network

-Over 500 alumni from 7 years of the Political Ecology Master and 4 years of the Online Degrowth Master are connected via the Degrowth Alumni Network. https://degrowth-alumni-network.mn.co/
+Over 500 alumni from a combined 13 years of both our programme are connected via the Degrowth Alumni Network.